-Clara wished that, like her grandmother, she had a woman in to ‘do the wet’.
+Clara wished that, like her grandmother, she had a woman in to do the wet and the rough.

-Clara was dismayed to find it wasn’t her eyebrow she was plucking but a wrinkle.
+Clara was dismayed to disover it wasn’t her eyebrow she was plucking but a wrinkle.

 Clara was delighted to find that the laundry was bone-dry after being laid on the heated hotel bathroom floor overnight.

 Never again would Clara take hours washing woollens.
 What joy!
 A new best friend.
 An electric front loader with an extra-gentle cycle.

 Clara tried to remain impassive on seeing, reflected in a window, her carefully put-together look spoilt by her flowing skirt caught up in her knickers.